NishantJoshi00/NishantJoshi00/README.md

 }
 ```
 ## With me so far ?
-If you just came to my page, go check some of my repositories out, you won't be disappointed, you might even find some inspiration.
+If you just came to my page, go check some of my repositories, you won't be disappointed, you might even find some inspiration, or something interesting.
 <br>
 > - Liked what i do?
 > - Wanna support me?